HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

 WordPress is the most commonly used CMS today–almost 3 out of 4 sites built with a CMS are using WordPress, thus deserving further discussion.

-WordPress is an open source project, which has been around since 2003.
+WordPress is an open-source project, which has been around since 2003.
 Many sites built on WordPress use various themes and plugins, sometimes through page builders such as Elementor or Divi.

 The WordPress community maintains the CMS and services requirements for additional functionality through custom services and products (themes and plugins).
 This community has an outsized impact, with a relatively small number of people maintaining both the CMS itself and providing the additional functionality which makes WordPress sufficiently powerful and flexible that it can service most types of websites.
 This flexibility is important when explaining the market share, but also complicates the discussion around WordPress based site performance.